KITmetricslab/covid19-forecast-hub-de/README.md

 An interactive visualization of the different forecasts can be found [here](https://jobrac.shinyapps.io/app_forecasts_de/).

 The effort parallels the [US COVID-19 forecast hub](https://github.com/reichlab/covid19-forecast-hub) run by the UMass-Amherst Influenza Forecasting Center of Excellence based at the [Reich Lab](https://reichlab.io/).
 We are in close exchange with the Reich Lab team and follow the general structure and [data format](https://github.com/reichlab/covid19-forecast-hub#data-model) defined there, see also this [Wiki entry](https://github.com/KITmetricslab/covid19-forecast-hub-de/wiki/Data-Format) for more details.
+We also re-use software provided by the ReichLab (see [below](#data-license-and-reuse)).

 If you are generating forecasts for COVID19 cases, hospitalizations or deaths in Germany and would like to contribute to this repository do not hesitate to [get in touch](https://statistik.econ.kit.edu/mitarbeiter_2902.php).

 ## Forecast targets

-Currently we are focussing on forecasts of 1 through 130 day-ahead incident and cumulative deaths, 1 through 20 week-ahead incident and cumulative deaths in Germany (national level).
+Currently we are focussing on *1 through 30 day and 1 through 4 week ahead forecasts of incident and cumulative deaths* in Germany (national level).
+We also accept up to 130 day-ahead and up to 20 week-ahead forecasts.
 This [wiki entry](https://github.com/KITmetricslab/covid19-forecast-hub-de/wiki/Forecast-targets) contains details on the definition of the targets.
 Further targets, including targets stratified by Bundesland will be added after consultation with interested teams of forecasters.

 Note that our definition of targets parallels the principles outlined [here](https://github.com/reichlab/covid19-forecast-hub#what-forecasts-we-are-tracking-and-for-which-locations) for the US COVID19 forecast hub.